Marlborough Primary School

 - Latest Overall effectiveness Good 1

 - Effectiveness of leadership and management Good 2

 - 1 Short inspection 31st October 2017

 Short inspection reports only give an overall grade; you have to read the report itself to gauge whether the detailed grading from the earlier full inspection still stands.

-- Previous Ofsted grade: Requires improvement on 9th May 2013
+- Previous Ofsted grade: Inadequate on 28th September 2010

 - Ofsted report: View the Ofsted report